snunezglobant/Bootcamp-Web-UI---Team2/README.md

-<li> We also used many ng services -we might use directives, and even a factory inside an app js for clearing the code.</li>
+<li> We also used many ng's -we might use directives, but we used services and promises inside an app js for clearing the code.</li>